neuroinformatics-unit/datashuttle/docs/source/developer/index.md

-## Developer conventions (work in progress)
+## Developer conventions

-This page describes developer-facing conventions and testing behavior used in the `datashuttle` codebase.
+This page documents existing developer-facing conventions used in the `datashuttle` codebase.
+It is intended as a reference for contributors working on internal implementation details and established coding conventions.

-The conventions documented here are **soft conventions** rather than strict rules.
-They reflect existing practices in the codebase and are intended to help contributors understand expectations and avoid common pitfalls.
+The conventions described here reflect current practices in the codebase.

-This documentation is a work in progress and will evolve over time.
+They are not strict rules, but following them helps improve consistency, readability, and maintainability.

 ---

-## Testing conventions
+## Terminal user interface (TUI) conventions

-### TUI tests

-When writing TUI tests, `await pilot.pause()` should be called at the end of the test.
-This ensures the interface has fully settled before the test exits and helps avoid flaky test behaviour.
+When working on the terminal user interface (TUI), contributors should be mindful of interaction timing and state transitions.

+TUI-related code often involves asynchronous updates and delayed rendering.
+Designing interactions defensively and allowing sufficient time for UI state to settle helps avoid fragile behaviour and improves test reliability.

 ---

-### Cloud connection tests (SSH, Google Drive, AWS)

-Tests related to cloud-based connection methods have the following behavior:

-Tests for AWS and Google Drive do not run on forks.

-These tests are expected to pass only after a pull request is merged.

-Contributors should not attempt to fix these failures within forked CI runs.

-These tests rely on rclone configuration, credentials, and infrastructure that are not available in forked environments.

----

-### Backward compatibility tests

-The test suite includes backward compatibility checks to ensure older configuration formats and workflows continue to function correctly.

-When modifying configuration-related code, contributors should be mindful of these tests and expect failures if compatibility is broken.

----

-### Code organization
+## Code organization

 As a general convention in the codebase, caller functions are typically defined above the functions they call.
-This is not strictly enforced but following this pattern improves readability and consistency.
+This pattern is not strictly enforced, but following it improves readability and makes control flow easier to follow.

+Related functionality should be grouped logically, with structure driven by responsibility rather than file size.

 ---

-### Environment and configuration notes
+## Environment and configuration considerations

-Some parts of the codebase depend on external tools and system configuration.
+Some parts of the `datashuttle` codebase depend on external tools and system-level configuration.

+For example:

-Certain workflows rely on external tools such as rclone.
+- Certain workflows rely on external tools such as `rclone`

-Some tests require credentials or infrastructure not available in all environments.
+- Some functionality depends on credentials or environment-specific setup

-Environment-based configuration (for example, .env files) may be adopted in the future and should be documented here if introduced.

----

-### Scope and future work

-This page serves as an initial location for developer-oriented documentation.

-Planned or potential future additions include:

-A high-level architecture overview

-Detailed documentation of data transfer and rclone interactions

-TUI design patterns and conventions

-Expanded testing strategy documentation

-Contributions and improvements to this documentation are welcome.
+- Behaviour may vary slightly across operating systems or environments

+When introducing new dependencies or environment assumptions, these should be documented clearly and kept consistent with existing patterns in the codebase.